ym496/ongaku-play/README.md

 # demo
 ![Demo GIF](https://i.imgur.com/WYbitD5.gif)
 # Commands
-There are also some text based commands that can be executed using the prefix `.`
+There are also some text-based commands that can be executed using the prefix `.`
 * `.play <song-link>` => To add a song to the queue using a Youtube link.
 * `.playlist <playlist-link>` => To rewrite the queue and populate it with songs from a Youtube playlist.
 * `.clear` => To remove every song from the queue and make it empty.